JosefPCT/Library/README.md

 - Add a button on each book's display to remove the book from the library
     - Idea: give appropriate element the data-attribute property with the value of the unique id of the object, and use that to remove an object

-- Add a button on each book's display to changs its `read` status
+- Add a button on each book's display to change its `read` status
     - Idea: Create a Book prototype function that can toggle the hasRead key of the object

+-